CtrlK

 Distinctiveness Conflict Risk

-The term 'path traversal' is somewhat specific to a security domain, which provides some distinctiveness.
-However, without concrete actions described, it could still conflict with other security-related skills.
+The term 'path traversal' is fairly specific to a particular vulnerability class, which provides some distinctiveness.
+However, the vague framing ('Security Fundamentals' category) and lack of concrete actions could cause overlap with other security-related skills.

 2 / 3